camunda/camunda-docs/versioned_docs/version-8.2/guides/create-decision-tables-using-dmn.md

 Once logged in to your Camunda 8 account, take the following steps:

-1. Navigate to Modeler by clicking the square-shaped icon in the top left corner of the page.
-2. Click **New project** and name your project.
+1. From Modeler, click **New project** and name your project.
 For this example, we'll name our project "Deciding what to wear".
-3. Click **Create new file > DMN Diagram** and name your diagram.
+2. Click **Create new file > DMN Diagram** and name your diagram.
 We'll name our diagram "Picking an outfit".

 ## DMN in action